Peirce Center Student Fellowships

 For the 2011-2012 academic year, Ben was awarded the Mahoney Scholarship to spend

-the year at Oxford University's Mansfield College where he will continue his research
+the year at Oxford University's Mansfield College where he continued his research

-on Goucher College's co-founder and second president, John Franklin Goucher, as a
+on Goucher College's co-founder and second president, John Franklin Goucher.
+His research

 2010 Fall Fellow